-You won't find them mentioned in a travel brochure, you won't find them in most guidebooks, you probably don't know anyone that has ever been there, and they don't even appear on some maps of the South Pacific - these are the 'forgotten islands'.
-Despite their low profile, they are among the most remarkable wildlife reserves in the Southern Ocean, designated UNESCO World Heritage sites and afforded the highest protection of any nature reserves in New Zealand.
-Remote, uninhabited, and on no regular shipping route, access is further restricted by a strict Management Plan which limits the number of people allowed ashore each year.
-Join this 8-day voyage for your opportunity to visit these remarkable islands, home to a priceless ecosystem.
+You won't find them featured in a travel brochure, you won't find them in most guidebooks, you're unlikely to know anybody who has visited, and they don't even appear on some South Pacific maps - these are the 'forgotten islands'.
+Despite their modest profile, they are some of the most outstanding wildlife reserves in the Southern Ocean, having been designated UNESCO World Heritage sites and receiving the greatest level of protection available to New Zealand's nature reserves.
+Access is further regulated by a strict Management Plan that limits the number of individuals permitted ashore each year.
+Join this eight-day voyage to discover these magnificent islands, which are home to a precious environment.

 Discover part of New Zealand that few have been privileged enough to visit